unkyulee/micro-journal/readme.md

 [Reddit Post](https://new.reddit.com/r/writerDeck/comments/1bfhnfz/writerdeck_with_samsung_s8_using_an_old_mobile/)

-## Third iteraction: Immeidate power on and writing
+## Third iteration: Immeidate power on and writing

 Transitioning from the previous iteration using an old phone, I sought a solution that would provide an instant writing experience similar to commercial WriterDecks, utilizing an ESP32 microcontroller.